exasim-project/NeoN/doc/installation.rst

       cd NeoN

-NeoN uses CMake to build, thus the standard CMake procedure should work, however, we recommend using one of the provided CMake presets detailed below `below <Building with CMake Presets>`_.
+NeoN uses CMake to build, thus the standard CMake procedure should work, however, we recommend using one of the provided CMake presets detailed below `<Building with CMake Presets>`_.
 From a build directory, you can execute:

    .. code-block:: bash